baskerville/plato/doc/MANUAL.md

 - Swipe west/east to go to the next/previous page.
 - Tap on a book entry to open it.

+## Bottom bar

+Hold the next/previous page icon to go the last/first page.

 # Reader

 ## Viewer